6.3 Credits & Courses

 - 2 Credits: RELPC 250C, RELPC 200C, RELPC 275C , & institute courses taken for credit

-- Attempt: The total number of credits in which a student has registered in a semester or cumulative basis
+- Attempted credits: The total number of credits in which a student has registered in a semester or cumulative basis

-- Earn: The total number of credits earned in a semester or cumulative basis
+- Earned credits: The total number of credits earned in a semester or cumulative basis

 - Points: The total number of grade points earned in a semester or cumulative basis

-All students are required to complete the specific curriculum required during PathwayConnect regardless of their previous college experience or coursework.
-Credits obtained at other colleges or universities cannot be substituted for PathwayConnect courses, but may count after PathwayConnect as transfer credit toward a college or university program.
+All students are required to complete the specific curriculum required during PathwayConnect regardless of their previous university experience or coursework.
+Credits obtained at other colleges or universities cannot be substituted for PathwayConnect courses but may count after PathwayConnect as transfer credit toward a college or university program.
 Grades earned from local institutes of religion receive pass/fail credit and may be transferred to BYU-Idaho or another Church school at a student’s request.